Best All-Terrain Stroller 2023

 FYI: There are currently two different Urban Glide models on the market—the original and the update version released in 2018 (Urban Glide 2), which adds several new features including an innovative twist-activated handle brake.
 Scroll down for more details on differences between the original and revised model, as well as downsides to the Urban Glide 2 (no stroller is perfect of course).

-A double version of the Urban Glide 2 is also available for $680.
+A double version of the Urban Glide 2 is also available.
+Best All-Terrain Stroller

 Differences between the Urban Glide and Urban Glide 2

 Here is an expanded overview of features on the Urban Glide 2:

 • New integrated brake.
 The Urban Glide 2 added a brake that is integrated into the handlebar—twist the blue portion and the stroller slows, which is helpful when going down a hill.

 • Extended canopy.
 Thule redesigned the Urban Glide 2’s canopy to offer an extension with mesh ventilation in back (the new version still has the front sun visor too).

 • New accessories including a bumper bar and rain cover as well as car seat adapters for the Maxi Cosi and Chicco infant car seats.
 The lack of these accessories was a major negative for the original Urban Glide.

 • Secure folding strap.
 When folded, a new catch ensures the stroller stays folded.

 Otherwise, the Urban Glide 2 is very similar to the original model, which is still for sale on Amazon as of this writing.